-This report provides the sales totals for a given date range, also broken down by item.
+This report provides the sales totals for a given date range, also broken down by product.
 Learn more

 SKU stands for 'Shop Keeping Unit'.
-This can be a substitute for the word 'Item' or it can be in specific reference to the SKU number.
+This can be a substitute for the word 'Product' or it can be in specific reference to the SKU number.

-Most often, this is the "Barcode Number" of an item.
+Most often, this is the "Barcode Number" of a product.

-However, the SKU number can be any unique number used to identify a specific Item and Variation.
+However, the SKU number can be any unique number used to identify a specific Product and Variation.
 In Shopventory, a SKU number must be unique.
 Learn more

 Syncing is the process of pushing information from one system to another.
 Syncing in Shopventory only goes one way: Out from Shopventory to the point-of-sale.